gillarkod/panopuppet/README.md

 If you have any questions you are welcome to contact me @ chat.freenode.net - My nickname is Propyless and if I do not respond you may leave me an email and I will reply to your question there.

+You can also find me in #panopuppet @ chat.freenode.net

 # Development Server
 Django runserver...